jtonello/balena-lamp/README.md

 Note that specific versions of each Docker image is defined in each _Dockerfile.template_.
 These could be replaced with _:latest_ or other versions that suit your needs.
 The _mysql_ passwords, database name and username are set as variables from the _.balena/balena.yml_ file.
 You should change them for production uses, but be sure to update the _php/index.php_ file to match.

 ### Deploy
-Clone this repository, change into the balenaLamp directory and push to your application:
+Clone this repository, change into the balena-lamp directory and push to your application:

 ```
  $ git clone git@github.com:jtonello/balena-lamp.git